igolden/igolden.github.io/_posts/2016-01-15-holiday-fitness-recovery-week-2-recap.md

 ###Training

-This week I was able to get past the full body of soreness.
-After the first couple of weeks, my body starts to recover much faster, and I can feel the change happening.
+This week I was able to get past full body soreness, which happens when returning from a short time off.
+After these first couple of weeks, my body will start to recover much faster.
+I can feel this change happening.

 ---

 ###Nutrition

-Overall, the nutrition was great again.
-Didnt' track things to the exact macro, but stayed at 6 total meals a day and got creative with some of them.
+My nutrition is absolutely bulletproof right now.
+Didn't track things to the exact macro, but stayed at 6 total meals a day and got creative with some of my prep.
 Also incorporated more fibrous carbs this week.

 ---